This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 But just because we hadn’t been given a clue, doesn’t mean that it couldn’t have happened.
 16 months is long enough for Snape to have got in, had second thoughts and to have hedged his bets by cutting a deal with the other side.
 Particularly given that there was nothing in the standard DE rhetoric that would necessarily have offered an advantage to him.

 Of course Rowling doesn’t agree.
 But then Rowling has never attempted to do Snape justice other than grudgingly, and some of the excuses she gives for his actions are right out of Cloud-Cuckoo Land.
-Just about any of my theories on this subject play as well as her thoroughly lame excuses, and I think are somewhat less mawkish, besides.
+Just about any of a whole spectrum of fan theories on this subject play as well as her thoroughly lame excuses, and I think are somewhat less mawkish, besides.

 I have also been toying with a back-up theory that might also account for a legitimate turn-around.
 I don’t really find it as satisfying as the “Dumbledore’s man from the beginning” interpretation, but it combines with the “Dumbledore’s Man — later on” scenario without any real difficulty.
 It also works reasonably well from the material that we actually have to draw upon.